alandipert/golf/README.markdown

 Glosssary
 =========

-Here's a rundown of the golf jargon you might have seen:
+Here's a rundown of the Golf jargon you might have seen:

-__approot:__ The base directory of your golf application.
+__approot:__ The base directory of your Golf application.